HousssamSadouk/Analytics-Using-Complex-Data-Types/README.md

 I obtain my master degree in artificiel intelligence and IoT Innovation at the Hassania School Of Public, Casablanca.
 My master thesis defense was about « Forecast and optimization by using all models of machine learning and deep learning for goal to reduce electricity consumption by integrating an intelligent micro- grid in a medium-voltage establishment using energy management system. »
 Also i took my master’s degree in computer physics at Faculty of Science ,University Mohammed V Rabat , where throughout this course i did simulations and modeling of physical problems with the implementation of computer science.
-I am extremely interested in your post to continue my passion on developing research activities in several aspects of AI , data science and computer science.
+I am extremely interested in any similar post to continue my passion on developing research activities in several aspects of AI , data science and computer science.